smartblocks/smartblocks/README.md

 > Please make sure you installed MongoDB and that it is running before trying to start the web app.

-To install and try the current developer nightly of SmartBlocks, run the following command :
+To install and try the current version of SmartBlocks, run the following command :

-    npm install smartblocks
+    npm install -g smartblocks

 Then, to create a smartblocks project, run this command :